RHIT-CSSE/csse290-ai/ClassMaterials/Week8/README.md

 ## Instructions

 ### What To Do
-First, **design a prompt** to get the information you want.
+First, **design a prompt** to get the information specified below.

-Then, **write a command-line tool** to perform a batch request, it should have the following options:
+Then, **write a command-line tool** to perform a batch request, it should have the following options (interface options, menu, etc. are your choice):

 Send Batch Request
 1. Process the provided input file